 Nothing much to say here other than I didn’t like studying.
 I got a score of 207/300, which meant that I couldn’t get into the school of my choice – correction, my mum’s choice.

 And then came my early teens when I attended Saint Patrick’s Secondary School.

-My passion for playing Soccer stayed with me but so did my eating habits – yeap, I got fat.
+My passion for playing Soccer stayed with me, but so did my eating habits.

-So fat that I got enrolled in a mandatory school program called TAF Club (Trim and Fit club).
-However, if you really think about it, TAF Club is just F-A-T spelt backwards – THE AUDACITY.
+So fat that I got forced into a mandatory school program called TAF Club (Trim and Fit Club).

 Determined to lose my belly fat so that I could finally see my toes again, I got into fitness and began running every day.